RaymondHuang210129/UIUC-Audio-Lab/README.md

 - **W5**: 3D Audio & Virtual Sound

     - Simulate the sound sources by convoluting the original sound with ITD and ILD filters
     - Simulate the dynamic sources by covoluting the sound with different HRTFs at each moment

 - **W6**: Microphone Arrays

     - Generate steering vector for different inputs' phase shifts and identify the directions of sound sources.
     - Enable the microphone array to act like beamforming microphone and tramsform the original input to localized sound.

+- **W7**: Denoising

+    - Sample the background noise from recording and denoise with spectral subtraction and median filtering
+    - Dynamically sample the noise by using voice activity detector to get better result in every moment